HughP/MLKA/ReferencesAndLinks.md

 **[Keyboard Battle](https://github.com/bak/keyboard_battle)** compares the performance of keyboard layouts according to reach effort and alternation effort.
 Current state: code made temporarily hideous for speed benefit.

-[Keylog analysis in Python](https://github.com/bhushanRamnani/KeystrokeDynamicsDataAnaysisRepo) - Seems to be exactly what I am looking for
+**[Keylog analysis in Python](https://github.com/bhushanRamnani/KeystrokeDynamicsDataAnaysisRepo)** - Seems to be exactly what I am looking for
+**[Keyboard Layout](https://github.com/wenderen/keyboard-layout)**: Meta-optimized genetic algorithms applied to the problem of generating a keyboard layout that is as efficient as possible.
+This project is done as part of LISP.

 ###OS X